zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-tsconfig-json.md

-# Configuring Zonemaster GUI using "tsconfig.json"
+# Advanced build-time configuring Zonemaster-GUI using "tsconfig.json"

-The `tsconfig.json` configuration file can be used for *build-time* settings of the Zonemaster GUI, i.e. the GUI has to be rebuilt.
+The `tsconfig.json` configuration file can be used for *build-time* settings of Zonemaster-GUI, i.e. Zonemaster-GUI has to be rebuilt.

 ## Finding "tsconfig.json"

 In the source tree the file is found as `tsconfig.json` relative to the root of the Git tree.
-It does not exist in the installed GUI, as the values have been built in
+It does not exist in the installed Zonemaster-GUI, as the values have been built-in.

-## Rebuilding GUI after update
+## Rebuilding Zonemaster-GUI after update

-When `tsconfig.json` has been updated, GUI has to be rebuilt.
-See [building GUI] for how to get the source tree and building a new installation zip file.
+When `tsconfig.json` has been updated, Zonemaster-GUI has to be rebuilt.
+See [building installation package] for how to get the source tree and building a new installation package.

 ## Default "tsconfig`.json"